 10. Give Vendors a Better Offer.

 It is critical to conduct research in this area, particularly to understand what the competitors are offering to vendors.
-This will give you an idea of which deal is likely to be the best.
+This will give you an idea of which deal will likely be the best.
 Understand the vendors’ expectations and ensure that you will meet them halfway.
 One of the expectations is that they will broaden their reach and use new platforms.
 Make them feel important and that your organization values them.

 11. Provide a Vendor Support System.